InSyncWithFoo/ryecharm/docs/configurations/uv.md

 #### Hide duplicated subtrees

-Whether dependency subtrees that have already been shown should be shown again.
+Whether dependency subtrees that have already been shown should be hidden.

 This corresponds to the `--no-dedupe` command-line option.